maxim-kravets/useful-bash/README.md

 Usage
 -----

 User who runs script must have execution rights.
-You can add these rights by using command `sudo chmod u+x <path-to-script>`.
+You can add these rights by using command:

+`sudo chmod u+x <path-to-script>`.

 After that you can boldly run the script.

 License